 The Weekly Economic Briefing

-The Weekly Economic Briefing is written by David Rumbens, from Deloitte Access Economics in Australia, and Ian Stewart, Deloitte's Chief Economist in the UK.
-They provide a personal view on topical financial and economic issues.
+Senior economists David Rumbens from Deloitte Access Economics in Australia and Ian Stewart Deloitte's Chief Economist in the UK provide a personal view on topical financial and economic issues.

 The economic and social impacts of mobile technology